tyvancheng/LinkedIn-Clone/README.md

 [LockedIn](https://lockedin-0ii7.onrender.com)

 This is a LinkedIn clone web application built with React and Ruby on Rails.
-It provides similar functionality to LinkedIn, including user authentication, post creation, and user profiles.
+It provides similar functionality to LinkedIn, including user authentication, post creation, likes, comments and user profiles.

 # Features

 User authentication: Users can sign up, log in, and log out.
 Passwords are securely hashed and stored in the database.
 Error Handling: Upon sign up or log in, proper error handling notifies users of invalid credentials or params.
 User profiles: Each user has a profile with their name, profile picture, bio, and other relevant information.
 Posts: Users can create, edit, and delete posts.
-Posts can include text, images, and other media.
+Users can comment and like/unlike a post.
 News feed: The home page displays a news feed with the latest posts from all users.
 # Technologies Used